-When on holiday, travelers are looking to experience local dishes that will immerse them in the culture they’re exploring.
+When on vacation, travelers are looking to experience local dishes that will immerse them in the culture they’re exploring.
 During our travels, we are also looking for dishes we can bring back to our own kitchen and dinner table, so we can continue the experience at home.
 That’s the purpose of our Global Gourmet series – to help you recreate the dishes you loved while traveling.